2019-2020 Pledge Projects

 Law students may also participate in another major project of the Lawyers Committee: the Hate Crimes Education Task Force.
 This task force educates students about Colorado’s Hate/Bias Crimes (“Hate Crime”) Statute, using a fictional trial where the audience plays the role of the jury and volunteers serve as judge and attorneys (come practice your voir dire and closing argument skills).

-The Governors’ Climate & Forests Task Force – Professor William Boyd and Research Associate Amelia Peterson
+The Governors’ Climate & Forests Task Force – Led by William Boyd and Research Associate Amelia Peterson

 The GCF is an alliance of 29 states and provinces from Brazil, Indonesia, Ivory Coast, Mexico, Nigeria, Peru, Spain and the United States working together to build robust low carbon economies, improve forest governance and enhance the livelihood of forest-dependent communities.
 Colorado Law has served as the GCF’s Secretariat and research base since its inception in 2009.
 All law students are invited to assist the GCF with a variety of projects, including the GCF Support Network (an online platform for identifying sources of local and regional support and facilitating effective and timely collaboration and problem-solving between GCF members and network partners), the GCF Knowledge Database (which tracks efforts to reduced emissions from deforestation and forest degradation (REDD+) and other low carbon development policies), the GCF Training Program (which includes legal and institutional capacity-building workshops), and related research efforts (sustainable supply chains, indigenous rights and resources, current events in the climate change world, for example the upcoming COP in Paris).
 Students are expected to commit 30 hours (minimum) over course of the semester.

-Record and Arrest Sealing with Colorado Criminal Defense Bar – Professor Ann England and Professor Anna Adler
+Record and Arrest Sealing with Colorado Criminal Defense Bar – Led by Ann England and Anna Adler

 Coloradans are released from the criminal justice system every year, but face significant hardships from their arrest and criminal records, such as barriers to housing, education, and employment.
 Be part of a volunteer core partnering with the Colorado Criminal Defense Bar to run record sealing clinics.
 You need no prior legal experience and you can choose how much time to devote to the project as you go.
 This meeting will discuss the project and do some minimal training.
 A second training that will be more devoted to the nuts and bolts of the project will be held on a date TBD.